 The following list provides a short guide to the most popular planned gift options:

 A bequest is one of the simplest ways to remember those you care about most and is fully deductible for federal estate tax purposes.
 You may specify an amount or a percentage of your estate through a simple codicil to your will.
-For example: “I give/bequest the sum of $ (or portion of remainder of my estate) to Alice Peck Day Systems, Inc.”
+For example: “I give/bequest the sum of $ (or portion of remainder of my estate) to Alice Peck Day Health Systems, Corp.”

 Charitable Gift Annuity